 The Inward Investment and International Taxation Review: Hong Kong

 In recent years, Hong Kong has also been actively negotiating tax treaties with its trading partners to improve its treaty network.
-Mostly notably, Hong Kong's tax treaty with the neighbouring Macau SAR came into effect in 2020.
+Mostly notably, Hong Kong's tax treaty with Macao came into effect in 2020.

-The principal tax legislation in Hong Kong is the Inland Revenue Ordinance (IRO).3
+The principal tax legislation in Hong Kong is the Inland Revenue Ordinance (IRO).4

 Common forms of business organisation and their tax treatment

 The most common business entities used in Hong Kong are companies, partnerships and trusts.